-WHEREAS, because North Oak Trafficway is a potential Bus Rapid Transit (BRT) candidate, the City of Gladstone shall be a participant in all studies and discussions that are to be conducted in the near future.
+WHEREAS, because North Oak Trafficway is a potential Bus Rapid Transit (BRT) candidate, the City of Gladstone shall be a participant in a study that will determine the feasibility of this service.

-NOW, THEREFORE, BE IT RESOLVED BY THE COUNCIL OF THE CITY OF GLADSTONE, MISSOURI, AS FOLLOWS:
+NOW, THEREFORE, BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF GLADSTONE, MISSOURI, AS FOLLOWS:

-THAT, City Manager Kirk L. Davis is hereby authorized to execute the contract with KCATA for public transit services within Gladstone at a cost to not exceed \$86,100.00.
+THAT, the City Manager is hereby authorized to execute the contract with KCATA for public transit services within Gladstone at a cost not to exceed \$96,638.

-AND THAT, City Manager Kirk L. Davis is authorized to execute additional contract services for the shelter cleaning and trash removal, for a total cost of \$15,021.00.
+THAT, the City Manager is authorized to execute additional contract services for property management services at a cost not to exceed \$18,441.